Alumni, Donors & Supporters Policy

 - To other Goodenough subsidiaries, such as The Goodenough on Mecklenburgh Square and The Burn

 - To our service providers.
-This would include our trusted partners that work with us in connection with our charitable purposes, such as organisations managing our telephone campaign.
-This may include: technical service providers, such as services to send e-mails, mail, services for processing donations, companies to screen addresses to keep them up to date and companies to conduct wealth screening.
+This would include our trusted partners that work with us in connection with our charitable purposes, such as organisations managing our telephone or email campaigns.
+This may include: technical service providers, such as services to send emails, mail, services for processing donations, companies to screen addresses to keep them up to date and companies to conduct wealth screening.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements; especially regarding how they manage the personal information they have collected or have access to.
 We are under a duty to disclose your personal information in order to comply with any legal obligation, or in order to enforce or apply our rights or to protect Goodenough College, for example in cases of suspected fraud or defamation.

 - We facilitate communication between individual Alumni, but in doing so we do not release personal contact details without prior permission.